storybookjs/web/README.md

 2. yarn build
 3. yarn run storybook

-### Gatsby instructions
+### Nextjs instructions

-Gatsby is used for basic routing and static site generation.
+Nextjs is used for basic routing and static site generation.

-1. `yarn start` to run the entire site
+1. `pnpm fetch-docs` to fetch the docs

-2. `yarn start:skip-addons` to skip building the addon catalog
+2. `pnpm dev` to launch the site locally

-3. `yarn start:docs-only` to mock the home page and build the docs pages

 #### Docs content